maxgoedjen/secretive/FAQ.md

 ### How do I uninstall Secretive?

-Drag Secretive.app to the trash and remove `~/Library/Containers/com.maxgoedjen.Secretive.SecretAgent`. `SecretAgent` may continue running until you quit it or reboot.
+Drag Secretive.app to Trash.
+Check your `ps aux` output to kill any running `SecretAgent` instances.
+Remove the launch plist with `launchctl remove com.maxgoedjen.Secretive.SecretAgent`.
+Remove any Secretive Config entries in `~/.ssh/config`.
+Finally, restart your shell, relogin or reboot so that your prior SSH agent gets used.

 ### I have a security issue